-Michael (Mike) Borman currently serves as the Interim Extension Agriculture and Natural Resources Program Lead.
+Michael (Mike) Borman served as the Interim Extension Agriculture and Natural Resources Program Lead.
 Mike received a B.S. in Elementary Education from Moorhead State College (now Minnesota State University – Moorhead) in 1973.

 Following 2 years as Peace Corps volunteer in the Marshall Islands, a change in direction seemed appropriate and resulted in a M.S. in Range Ecology from Colorado State University in 1981 and a Ph.D. in Rangeland Ecology from Oregon State University in 1989.
 From 1982 through 1986, Mike was a technical advisor in central Tunisia for OSU funded through a USAID contract.